-The Organization has evaluated events and transactions that occurred during the period from the date of the financial statements through October 6, 2021, the date the Organization's financial statements were available to be issued.
-There were no events or transactions, except as disclosed in Note 5, that occurred during the period that materially impacted the amounts or disclosures in the Organization's financial statements.
+The Organization has evaluated events and transactions that occurred during the period from the date of the financial statements through October 17, 2022, the date the Organization's financial statements were available to be issued.
+There were no events or transactions that occurred during the period that materially impacted the amounts or disclosures in the Organization's financial statements.